sharafRiz/project/README.md

-LockedMe
+# LockedMe
 LockedMe - Virtual Key for Repositories

 Simple Java Console based program to allows user to input menu options for

-Displaying File/Folder structure.
+* Displaying File/Folder structure.
-Search for File/Folder recursively.
+* Search for File/Folder recursively.
-Add/Delete File/Folder recursively.
+* Add/Delete File/Folder recursively.

-View project locally
+## View project locally

 To try out the project in your local machine:

-clone this repository using git clone
+* clone this repository using `git clone `
-Open the folder from Eclipse/IntelliJ
+* Open the folder from Eclipse/IntelliJ
-Open LockedMeMain.java and Run
+* Open LockedMeMain.java and Run

-Component Hierarchy
-File	Description
+To track below deliverables -

     Specification document - Product's capabilities, appearance, and user interactions

     Java concepts being used in the project

     Data Structures where sorting and searching techniques are used.

     Generic features and operations available:

       1)  Retrieving the file names in an ascending order

       2)  Business-level operations:

             Option to add a user specified file to the application

             Option to delete a user specified file from the application

             Option to search a user specified file from the application

             Navigation option to close the current execution context and return to the main context

       3)  Option to close the application

 Code designed to display the welcome screen.
 It displays:

-Application name and the developer details
+* Application name and the developer details

-The details of the user interface such as options displaying the user interaction information
+* The details of the user interface such as options displaying the user interaction information

-Features to accept the user input to select one of the options listed
+* Features to accept the user input to select one of the options listed

-The first option returns the current file names in ascending order.
+* The first option returns the current file names in ascending order.
 The root directory can be either empty or contain few files or folders in it.

-The second option returns the details of the user interface such as options displaying the following:
+* The second option returns the details of the user interface such as options displaying the following:

-Add a file to the existing directory list
+    * Add a file to the existing directory list

-Delete a user specified file from the existing directory list
+    * Delete a user specified file from the existing directory list

-Search a user specified file from the main directory
+    * Search a user specified file from the main directory

-Option to navigate back to the main context
+    * Option to navigate back to the main context

-There is a third option to close the application.
+* There is a third option to close the application.

 Implemented the concepts such as exceptions, collections, and sorting techniques for source code optimization and increased performance